-- 1. Identify components of health and wellness - 2.
+- 1. Identify components of health and wellness. - 2.
 Develop adaptations for age-appropriate occupations. - 3.
-Identify client factors that affect occupational performance. - 4.
+Identify the client factors that affect occupational performance. - 4.
 Demonstrate skills in the evaluation process. - 5.
 Select intervention strategies to facilitate occupational performance.

-Specific Learning Objectives (includes SCANS):

-After studying the material presented in the texts, lecture, laboratory, Canvas assignments, and other resources, the student should be able to complete all learning objectives listed below with a minimum competency of 75%.
+Specific Course Objectives (includes SCANS): After studying the material presented in the texts, lectures, class discussions, Canvas assignments, and other resources, the student should be able to master all learning objectives listed below with a minimum competency of 75%.